-SAMPLES OF PROMISING CAREERS BY CLUSTER
+SELECTED PROMISING CAREERS BY CLUSTER

-The list of occupations shows typical jobs in career clusters.
-It is compiled to help you understand opportunities and to help you think about what kind of job you wish to pursue.
+This list of occupations shows typical jobs in career clusters.
+It is compiled to help you understand opportunities and help you think about what kind of job you might wish to pursue.
 Refer to the resources on pages 18 and 19 for assistance to help guide you through the job search process.